If you’ve ever attempted meal planning on a budget, you know that it can be tricky at first.

 If you have frozen chicken breasts, look at your “Master List” plus your printed recipes and decide what meals you could make involving chicken.

 For example: chicken tacos, grilled chicken sandwiches, chicken noodle soup.
 Do the same with ground beef, pork, etc.

 After this, I normally check the grocery store circulars that list the Sale items for that week.

 Browsing store circulars will not only save you money but can be great menu inspiration!

-As you decide what meals you’re going to make after looking at your Menu Master List, new recipes and store circulars, write them on a simple piece of lined notebook paper or one of those magnetic menu lists.
-(They really do come in handy!)
+As you decide what meals you’re going to make after looking at your Menu Master List, new recipes and store circulars, write them on a simple piece of lined notebook paper – or see my printable version at the end of this post.

 If my daughter has a basketball game at 6 pm on Thursday, for instance, I know that’s going to be a “frozen pizza night” at our house with a side of fruit.